jwiebalk/launchvv/README.md

 What it actually does:

-it reads the vv file received from RHEV
+it reads the vv file received from oVirt 3.4 server
-extracts the hostname of the RHEV-M server
+extracts the hostname of the oVirt 3.4 server
 checks to see if there is a CA certificate for that host in /tmp
 if not, it downloads the CA crt
 Finally it launches remote viewer with the appropriate CA cert and .vv file parameters.